skip-mev/skip-go/.changeset/tasty-meals-beg.md

 "@skip-go/widget": patch
 ---

-Revert gasFeeTokenAmount logic and ensure value is larger than 0
+Validate gasFeeTokenAmount value is larger than 0